 Details of the remuneration of the key management personnel of the Group are set out in the following table.

-The key management personnel of the Group include the directors as per page 3 above.
+The key management personnel of the Group include the directors as per pages 23 and 24 above.

 Key management personnel of the Group